Skip to main content

 4 Responsibilities, accountabilities and duties

-This policy applies to all those working for the trust in whatever capacity, including the trust’s staff, volunteers, students, temporary workers, contractors, suppliers and third parties (hereafter referred to as ‘employees’).
+This policy applies to all those working for the trust in whatever capacity, including the trust’s employees, volunteers, students, temporary workers, contractors, suppliers and third parties (hereafter referred to as ‘employees’).
 It applies to third party providers who may hold information belonging to the trust, including patient information.
 Suppliers are also expected to follow this approach as part of their own obligations under the DPA 2018.

 • Shall, this term is used to state a mandatory requirement of this policy.